laravel/docs/database-testing.md

         }
     }

 As you can see, in their most basic form, factories are classes that extend Laravel's base factory class and define a `model` property and `definition` method.
-The `definition` method returns the default set of attribute values that should be used when creating a model using the factory.
+The `definition` method returns the default set of attribute values that should be applied when creating a model using the factory.

 Via the `faker` property, factories have access to the [Faker](https://github.com/fzaninotto/Faker) PHP library, which allows you to conveniently generate various kinds of random data for testing.